zencart/square_payments_for_zencart/README.md

 `/includes/modules/pages/checkout_payment/jscript_square.php`

-**Note: You should not copy the README.md, LICENSE or changelog.txt files to your live server.**
+**Note: You should not copy the README.md, LICENSE or CHANGELOG.md files to your live server.**

 ## Configure the Square Module in your store Admin